InsightDrive: Insight Scene Representation for End-to-End Autonomous Driving: Experiments

 \subsection{Implementation Details.}

-The experiments use ResNet50\cite{resnet} as the backbone network to extract image features with the official pre-trained weights.
+The experiments use ResNet34\cite{resnet} as the backbone network to extract image features with the official pre-trained weights.
 In the first phase, the vision-language alignment module is pre-trained on the NuScenes dataset, while in the second phase, the end-to-end model is trained using pre-trained weights.
-The training is carried out on 8 NVIDIA L20 GPUs using the AdamW optimizer and a cosine learning rate scheduler.
-The initial learning rate is set to $2 \times 10^{-4}$ with a weight decay of 0.01.
-The model is trained for 60 epochs with a batch size of 16.
+The model is trained for 99 epochs with a batch size of 64 on 8 NVIDIA L20 GPUs, utilizing the AdamW optimizer and a cosine annealing learning rate schedule.